gaenseklein/slidenotes/tutorials/chart.md

 +++
 ---
 ## datastructure: separator
+or: copy and paste

-the separator in the previous example used was the comma. it is compliant with the .csv-structure so you should be able to input your data directly from .csv-files you either exported from a database or your excell-sheet. but this can be inconvenient as you dont want to export your sheet to csv... its just simple text. to make things easier for you we support different separators - as of now they are:
+the separator used in the previous example was the comma. it is compliant with the *.csv-structure* so you should be able to input your data directly from *.csv-files* you either exported from a database or your excell-sheet. but this can be inconvenient as you don't want to export your sheet to csv... it's just simple text. to make things easier for you we support different separators. as of now they are:
 **":"     "tab"      ","      ";"**

-with this, we have covered most if not all sheet-programs, so that you can just mark your data in your excell-sheet, copy it (ctrl+c) and insert it here (ctrl+v). was it ever easier or faster to create a graph out of your data?
+with this, we have covered most if not all sheet-programs, so that you can just mark your data in your excell-sheet, copy it `ctrl+c` and insert it here `ctrl+v`. was it ever easier or faster to create a graph out of your data?

 ---
 ## but wait... there is more...

-getting exited yet how easy it is? well, what happens if you have more then one dataset? lets say we want to compare last years average temperatures with this years average temperatures by month. what does this means? first of all it means that each **identifier** has **more than *one* value**. this sounds more complicated than it is. lets write it down the slidenote-way:
+already getting excited how easy it is? well, what happens if you have more then one dataset? let's say we want to compare last year's average temperatures with this year's average temperatures by month. what does this mean? first of all it means that each **identifier** has **more than *one* value**. this sounds more complicated than it is. lets write it down the slidenotes-way:
 *month* : *value last year* : *value this year*
-+++code
++++code:options
+language=html
+---
 january: 9.8:12.3
 february: 10.1:11.3
 march: 12.2:14.1